Terrance Ferguson NFL Draft Scouting Report (Scouting Reports)

 Film Analysis:

-Terrence Ferguson brings a three-down skill set with his ability to make plays as a pass-catcher and run blocker.
-He works well on perimeter blocks to secure the edge for his RB.
-Ferguson makes plays from multiple alignments and can live as the “move” TE in an NFL offense.
-With some mismatch potential, Ferguson has a good floor and ceiling as a prospect.
+Terrance Ferguson brings a three-down skill set with his ability to make plays both as a pass-catcher and a run blocker.
+He excels on perimeter blocks, securing the edge for his running back.
+Ferguson makes plays from multiple alignments and has the potential to thrive as the “move” tight end (TE) in an NFL offense.
+With mismatch potential, Ferguson has a solid floor and a high ceiling as a prospect.

-Being a big, strong target, Ferguson is an ideal red-zone option.
-He plays with body control and ball skills to win contested catches.
+As a big, strong target, Ferguson is an ideal “safety blanket” option in the middle of the field for a quarterback.
+He plays with good body control and ball skills to win contested catches.
 Ferguson can align in the slot and create physical mismatches against smaller nickel defenders.
-He runs routes with good strength to fight through contact early in his stem.
-He knows how to use his frame to box out defenders when the ball arrives.
+He runs routes with the strength to fight through early contact in his stem and knows how to use his frame to box out defenders when the ball arrives.

-Ferguson effectively high-points passes in contested-catch situations.
-This leads to his promise as a reliable red-zone target.
-He has the skill set and athleticism to play both the Y and F positions to give the defense multiple looks to prepare for.
-He is an effective “big slot” option with middle-of-the-field prowess to live there while being flanked by more explosive receivers on the outside.
-He is a grass/void finder against zone defenses.
-Ferguson knows how to locate the soft spots within the coverage and exploit them as a big target for his quarterback to spot.
+Ferguson effectively high-points passes in contested-catch situations, making him a promising red-zone target.
+He has the skill set and athleticism to play both the Y and F positions, giving the defense multiple looks to prepare for.
+As an effective “big slot” option, he has the ability to thrive in the middle of the field while being flanked by more explosive receivers on the outside.
+He is adept at finding voids in zone defenses, locating soft spots within coverage, and exploiting them as a big target for his quarterback.

-Ferguson is an effective and solid run blocker.
-He gives good effort and uses his frame well to walk off and sell angles for his RB.
-If left unblocked, he can climb to linebackers, safeties, and cornerbacks on the perimeter.
+Ferguson is a solid and effective run blocker.
+He gives good effort and uses his frame well to seal off defenders and create running lanes for his RB.
+When unblocked, he can climb to block linebackers, safeties, and cornerbacks on the perimeter.

-Ferguson is a moderate athlete in a straight line.
-He will only outrun or win a few foot races against athletic NFL defenders.
-The vertical speed leaves something to be desired.
-Ferguson could be a better route-runner and lacks nuance at the position.
-He is more of a physical winner than a shifty route-runner who creates great separation at the top of his routes.
-Instead, Ferguson limits his separation by rounding his breaks instead of using sharper cuts to separate quickly from man coverage defenders.
-He benefited from plenty of speed at the receiver position and the scheme pushing him into open spaces within the defense.
-I hope he wins more one-on-one opportunities as a route-runner this season.
+As an athlete, Ferguson is moderate in a straight line.
+He may only outrun or win a few foot races against athletic NFL defenders, and his vertical speed leaves something to be desired.
+He could also be a better route runner, lacking nuance at the position.
+Ferguson is more of a physical winner than a shifty route-runner who creates great separation at the top of his routes.
+Instead, he limits his separation by rounding his breaks rather than using sharper cuts to quickly shake man coverage defenders.
+He benefited from his speed at the receiver position and from the scheme that often placed him in open spaces within the defense.
+I hope he can improve his one-on-one route-running opportunities this season.

 Terrance Ferguson NFL Draft Scouting Report